mfeit-internet2/pscheduler-batch/README.md

 ```
 {
-    "tasks": [ ...
-List of tasks ... ]
+    "jobs": [ ...
+List of jobs ... ]
 }
 ```

-### Task
+### Jobs

-Each task is a JSON object with the following pairs:
+Each job is a JSON object with the following pairs:

-`label` (String) - A label for the task, used for reference in debugging output.
+`label` (String) - A label for the job, used for reference in debugging output.

-`enabled` (Boolean) - Determines whether or not the task is run.
+`enabled` (Boolean) - Determines whether or not the job is run.
 Defaults to `true`.

-`iterations` (Number) - The number of times to run the task.
+`iterations` (Number) - The number of times to run the specified task.

-`parallel` (Boolean) - Whether or not the tasks should be run in parallel.
-This implies `sync-start` unless `sync-start` is explicitly set `false`.
+`parallel` (Boolean) - Whether or not the job's iterations should be run in parallel.
+This defaults to `false` and implies `sync-start` unless `sync-start` is explicitly set `false`.

 `setup-time` (Boolean) - The amount of time expected for pScheduler to set up a single run.
 The default of `PT15S` should be more than sufficient in most cases.
 This is ignored if not doing a synchronized start (see `sync-start`).

-`backoff` (String) - ISO8601 duration indicating how long each task run in parallel waits before being submitted to pScheduler.
+`backoff` (String) - ISO8601 duration indicating how long each iteration run in parallel waits before being submitted to pScheduler.
 The first will have no backoff, the second will have the indicated backoff, the third will have twice that, etc.  This value is ignored if `parallel` is `false`.

-`sync-start` (Boolean) - If running in parallel, set the start time of all tasks to be the same.
+`sync-start` (Boolean) - If running in parallel, set the start time of all iterations to be the same.
 The time is based on the `number` of times the task is run, `backoff` and `setup-time`.
 This value is ignored if `parallel` is `false`.
-Note that tasks subject to restrictions on being run at the same time will not necessarily start in sync (or at all if not `slip` is allowed as part of the task's `schedule` section.
+Note that tasks subject to restrictions on being run at the same time will not necessarily start in sync (or at all if no `slip` is allowed as part of the task's `schedule` section.

 `task` (Object) - A pScheduler task specification as would be produced using the `task` command's `--export` switch.